-The Assessment Only Route to QTS is for experienced teachers, who have been teaching whole classes for a minimum of two years.
-For entry to the award you will need to have been teaching in at least two schools, normally for at least two years and accross one of the following age ranges: 3-11 (primary), 7-14 (middle) or 11-19 (secondary).
+The Assessment Only Route to QTS (AOR to QTS) is for experienced teachers who have been teaching whole classes for a minimum of two years.
+You need to have worked in two different schools and have significant experience of two key stages across one of the following age ranges: 3-11 (primary), 7-14 (middle) or 11-19 (secondary).

 Typical applications to this route include people who have taught for more than two years in the independent sector or overseas.
-The Assessment Only Route to QTS may be possible to undertake if you wish to be assessed while teaching overseas, normally in a British International School.
+The AOR to QTS is also possible if you wish to be assessed while teaching overseas.
+Please note that you must be at a school that runs the English National Curriculum, or a school that runs a recognised international curriculum (such as IB, IPC, Cambridge, etc).

-If you are awarded QTS, the next step is to undertake a year as a newly qualified teacher.
+If you are awarded QTS, the next step is to begin a period as an Early Career Teacher (ECT).
+This will be overseen by your host school and their ECT providing body and not the University.
 This includes a personalised programme of professional support and further assessment against the core professional standards for teachers normally organised by your employing school or local authority.